Serra Branca Esporte Clube

-Serra Branca Esporte Clube, commonly known as Serra Branca, is a Brazilian football club based in Serra Branca, Paraíba state.
+Serra Branca Esporte Clube, commonly known as Serra Branca, is a Brazilian football club based in Campina Grande, Paraíba state.

 History

-The club was founded on July 13, 2007.
+The club was founded on July 7, 2005.
 Paraíba won the Campeonato Paraibano Second Level in 2011, finishing ahead of Flamengo Paraibano, thus gaining promotion to the 2012 Campeonato Paraibano First Level.

-In 2022 the team changed his name to Serra Branca Esporte Clube.
+In 2022 the team changed their name to Serra Branca Esporte Clube.